ethereum-optimism/specs/specs/protocol/isthmus/exec-engine.md

 ### Header Validity Rules

-Prior to isthumus activation, the L2 block header's `withdrawalsRoot` field must be:
+Prior to isthmus activation, the L2 block header's `withdrawalsRoot` field must be:

 - `nil` if Canyon has not been activated.
 - `keccak256(rlp(empty_string_code))` if Canyon has been activated.

-After isthumus activation, an L2 block header's `withdrawalsRoot` field is valid iff:
+After isthmus activation, an L2 block header's `withdrawalsRoot` field is valid iff:

 1. It is exactly 32 bytes in length.
 1. The [`L2ToL1MessagePasser`][l2-to-l1-mp] account storage root, as committed to in the `storageRoot` within the block